eric-purrington/MovieSearch/README.md

 ## Description

 A phone app that provides users with the ability to search the [Movie Database](https://www.themoviedb.org/).
-Includes redux storage (little overkill) to find previously viewed movies.

 ## Preparing the App

 - Initialize the project using ```npm install```
 - iOS - run ```cd ios && pod install``` to get pods (cocoapods required - follow download instructions here [here](https://cocoapods.org/))
-- Add .env to root of project.
-Local .env should contain proper credentials from .env.sample in order to run successfully.

 ## Running the App